pypingou/hackmd_docs/flock2019_slides.md

 ## State of things

-- Single build update gated in rawhide
+- Single build updates are gated in rawhide
 -- How does it work?

 ---